Death of the Soul

 "Ookay, two things," James said as he climbed out of his chair.
 A tiny nudge sent Li'Chin flying onto the floor.
 "One.
 Don't ever sit on my desk.
 Two.
 Stop being cryptic and annoying, get to the point."

-"Maybe you should of said that first, then pushed him off the desk," Tom laughed.
+"Maybe you should have said that first, then pushed him off the desk," Tom laughed.

 Both men muttered sarcastically, "of course."